radiatecode/dachartjs/README.md

      * Dataset
      *
      * -------------------------------------------------------------------------------------------------
-     * Note: datasets can be generate by Dataset Facade Or we can pass custom array with dataset properties,
+     * Note: datasets can be generate by Dataset Facade
+     * Or, we can pass custom array with dataset properties,
      * -------------------------------------------------------------------------------------------------
      *
      * @return array